Philadelphia Birth Injury Lawyers

 Common Types of Birth Injuries

 Cerebral palsy: refers to any of a group of neurological disorders that affect body movement and cause muscle stiffness.
 Cerebral palsy may result from brain malformations that occur as the fetus is developing or as a result of brain damage that occurs from a lack of oxygen during birth or birth trauma.
 The baby’s oxygen supply may be disrupted as a result of pressure on the umbilical cord, or if the umbilical cord gets wrapped around the baby’s neck.
 Cerebral palsy cannot be cured, but a child may improve with physical therapy.
-If a doctor’s negligence caused your baby to develop cerebral palsy, we believe the negligent doctor or other medical professional should be held accountable.
+If a doctor’s negligence caused your baby to develop cerebral palsy, we believe the negligent doctor or other medical professionals should be held accountable.
 Brachial plexus injuries: typically occur when a larger-sized baby gets stuck behind the mother’s pubic bone, requiring the doctor to use force to extract the baby.
 The birth injuries range in severity from stretching of the nerve fibers, which can cause weakness in the arm and hands, to scar tissue damage to complete tears of the nerve from the spinal column, requiring corrective surgery.
 Clavicle fractures:

 are among the most common birth injuries.
 The clavicle, or collarbone as it is commonly known, connects the chest to the shoulder.
 Fractures of the clavicle in a newborn can occur when too much force is used during delivery.
 This is more common when forceps or vacuum extraction are used during delivery.